THREAD-3-2/RKMK_Commutator_free_integrators/docs/ode.rst

 		\end{split}
 	\end{align}

+It can be proved that this is a well-defined and transitive action of :math:`\bar{G}` on :math:`M`.
 The infinitesimal generator associated to

 .. math::